The Single Standard: Cast

+Music

+The film features a theme song entitled "Forever With You" which was composed by Louis Alter.

 Production

-Production took place in April and May 1929, in Hollywood, California (USA).
+Production took place in April and May 1929, in Hollywood, California.
 Production stills photographs were made by James Manatt and production portraits were taken by Ruth Harriet Louise in May 1929.

-This is often referred to as a "silent" film.
-It is not.
-Garbo's last three "silent" films, Wild Orchids, The Single Standard and The Kiss, were all non-talking "sound" films with orchestral scores and sound effects, with all dialogue conveyed through title cards, per the traditional "silent" method.
+This is often referred to as a "silent film", but it is not.
+Garbo's last three "silent" films, Wild Orchids, The Single Standard, and The Kiss were all non-talking "sound" films with orchestral scores and sound effects, with all dialogue conveyed through intertitle cards per the traditional "silent" method.

 Reception

 Critical reception

+Hal Erickson in All Movie Guide stated: